SublimeText/LegacyTheme/README.md

 # SublimeRetina
-Sublime Text 3's default theme upgraded with retina graphics
+This theme takes Sublime Text 3's default theme and recreates its graphical assets in super sharp @2x resolution for retina displays.

 ## Installing
 Put the files in Packages and this in your preferences: